PyPSA/pypsa-eur/doc/supply_demand.rst

 **Solar thermal collectors**

-Can be activated in the Config file from the `solar_thermal <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L237>`_ option.
+Can be activated in the config file from the `solar_thermal <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L237>`_ option.
-Solar thermal profiles are built based on weather data and also have the `options <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L134>`_ for setting the sky model and the orientation of the panel in the Config file, which are then used by the atlite tool to calculate the solar resource time series.
+Solar thermal profiles are built based on weather data and also have the `options <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L134>`_ for setting the sky model and the orientation of the panel in the config file, which are then used by the atlite tool to calculate the solar resource time series.

 **Waste heat from Fuel Cells, Methanation and Fischer-Tropsch plants**